AkshayAnurag/awesome-indian/CONTRIBUTING.md

-Found an amazing Indian open-source app that should be featured here?
-Please contribute!
+Found an amazing Indian app that should be featured here?
+It can be open-source as well as closed source.
+Feel free to contribute!

-### How to Add an App
+### How to add an app

-1. **Fork this repository**
+1. Fork this repository
-2. **Add app details** to the appropriate table with the following details:
+2. Add app details to the appropriate table with the following details:
     - **Category**: Choose from one of the existing categories or suggest a new one
     - **Name**: Name of the application
     - **Description**: Official description from the Github repository or app store.
 Keep it brief